b3nj4m/hubot-impersonate/README.md

 #### Response delay (per word)

-Simulate time to type a word, as a baseline, in milliseconds. (default 600)
+Simulate time to type a word, as a baseline, in milliseconds.
+A naive variance is applied to this number so as to produce irregularities in perceived response speed. (default 600)

 ```
 HUBOT_IMPERSONATE_RESPONSE_DELAY_PER_WORD=N